 The irony is hard to miss: the boundary that eluded The Don and Sunny is the unexceptional norm here; a strolled elegant single barely tolerable.

 Sooner than later, you would expect, the pounding to begin; only occasionally, more rare than occasional, would guile get one to slip past the marauding blade.
 Then the barrage would begin again, as if the game’s genome had already been mapped and sequenced in fours and sixes.
-Like those that cannoned off Chris Gayle’s explosive bat that Friday, May 31, the World Cup’s second match.
+Like those that had cannoned off Chris Gayle’s explosive bat that Friday, May 31, the 2019 World Cup’s second match.

 Three sixes and six fours had barrelled off the Jamaican’s blade that day.
 “If you want to get going, bring on Gayle,” someone lathered it on social media.